Updating Apache Kafka® cluster settings

 yc managed-kafka cluster move --help -

-Specify the destination folder in that command:
+Specify the destination folder in the cluster move command:

-yc managed-kafka cluster move <cluster_name_or_ID> \ --destination-folder-name=<destination_folder_name>To find out the cluster name or ID, get a list of clusters in the folder.
+yc managed-kafka cluster move <cluster_name_or_ID> \ --destination-folder-name=<destination_folder_name>To find out the cluster name or ID, get the list of clusters in the folder.

 -

-Open the current Terraform configuration file that defines your infrastructure.
+Open the current Terraform configuration file describing your infrastructure.

 -